thenerdery/dot-net-standards/git.md

 See [Configuration](configuration.md).

 ## Branching Strategy
-For vanilla git repositories (not utilizing Bitbucket, Github or Gitlab), the git flow strategy SHOULD be used. (see http://nvie.com/posts/a-successful-git-branching-model/).
+For vanilla git repositories (not utilizing Bitbucket, GitHub or GitLab), the git flow strategy SHOULD be used. (see http://nvie.com/posts/a-successful-git-branching-model/).

 Tools such as SourceTree and git flow command line are RECOMMENDED for ease of use.

-Git based repositories that support a pull request model (eg. Bitbucket, Github) MAY opt to not use the git flow model, and MAY instead use the Github flow model (see https://guides.github.com/introduction/flow/).
+Git based repositories that support a pull request model (e.g..
+Bitbucket, GitHub) MAY opt to not use the git flow model, and MAY instead use the GitHub flow model (see https://guides.github.com/introduction/flow/).

 ### Releases